azerion/bluestack-sdk-android/upgrading.md

 **You need to keep all Ad Network jars up to date.**
 ## Upgrading to 2.0.8
 ### New features
-With the 2.0.8 you can disable [interstitial auto-displaying] interstitial
+Now you can disable [interstitial auto-displaying] interstitial

 public boolean createInterstitial()